heb12/heb12/README.md

 Heb12 command line app.
 Comes with a command line interface and
 a user-friendly cross-platform TUI app.

-Runs on MS-DOS, Windows, Linux
+Runs on MS-DOS, Windows, Linux.
 No external dependencies required.
 Only C99.

 ## Building on Linux